moraditya/relative-trans-influence-project/README.md

 > **“Study on the Relative Trans Influence of –EPh₃ Ligands (E = Pb, Sn) in Pentacarbonylmanganese(I) Complexes like Mn(CO)₅PbPh₃ and Mn(CO)₅SnPh₃.”** :contentReference[oaicite:0]{index=0}

-All experimental work (synthesis, purification, spectroscopy, and crystallography) was carried out in the Don Smith lab at UC Santa Cruz.
+All experimental work (synthesis, purification, spectroscopy, and crystallography) was carried out in the Advanced Inorganic Chemistry laboratory under Professor Timothy Johnstone's direction.

 ---